 Before the Wedding

 These “set the stage” for the overall feel of the big day, and gave our guests a little taste as to what our wedding day would be like.
 They were printed to look like actual postcards, per below:

 I chose a map with colors that fit our wedding scheme, and had my friend who is a graphic designer create these beauties.
-In addition to the actual invitation, I printed off map paper at Kinko’s, and cut them into envelope liners so that each invitation had a beautiful map inlay.
+In addition to the actual invitation, I printed off map paper, and cut them into envelope liners so that each invitation had a beautiful map inlay.